Ordisoftware/Tweets-Inspector/README.md

 The author is not responsible for tweets destroyed if you click on "Delete".

-__NOTE 2022.05.08__: CoreTweet no longer connects to Twitter since less than one month.
+___NOTE 2022.05.08___: CoreTweet no longer connects to Twitter since less than one month.
 Will try LinqToTwitter.
-Used the new advanced application registration system for the developer portal..<br>
+Used the new advanced application registration system for the developer portal.<br>
 https://developer.twitter.com/en/updates/changelog

 ## Table of content